Rush Limbaugh: Personal life

+Limbaugh was raised and considered himself a Methodist.

-Limbaugh was married four times and divorced three times.
+He was married four times and divorced three times.
 He did not have any children.
 He was first married at the age of 26 to Roxy Maxine McNeely, a sales secretary at radio station WHB in Kansas City, Missouri.
 The couple married at the Centenary United Methodist Church in Limbaugh's hometown of Cape Girardeau on September 24, 1977.
 McNeely filed for divorce in March 1980, citing "incompatibility".
 They were formally divorced on July 10, 1980.

 In 1983, Limbaugh married Michelle Sixta, a college student and usherette at the Kansas City Royals Stadium Club.
 They divorced in 1990, and she remarried the following year.

 On May 27, 1994, Limbaugh married Marta Fitzgerald, a 35-year-old aerobics instructor whom he met on the online service CompuServe in 1990.
 They married at the house of U.S. Supreme Court Justice Clarence Thomas, who officiated.
 The couple separated on June 11, 2004.
 Limbaugh announced his divorce on the air.
 It was finalized in December 2004.
 In September 2004, Limbaugh became romantically involved with then-CNN news anchor Daryn Kagan; the relationship ended in February 2006.

 Limbaugh lived in Palm Beach from 1996 until his death in 2021.
 A friend recalls that Limbaugh "fell in love with Palm Beach ... after visiting her over Memorial Day weekend in 1995."
-Unlike New York, Florida does not tax income, the stated reason Limbaugh moved his residence and established his "Southern Command".

 He dated Kathryn Rogers, a party planner from Florida, for three years; the couple married on June 5, 2010.
-At the wedding reception following the ceremony, Elton John entertained the wedding guests for a reported $1 million fee; however, Limbaugh himself denied that the $1 million figure was accurate on his September 7, 2010, radio show.
+At the wedding reception following the ceremony, Elton John entertained the wedding guests for a reported $1 million fee; however, Limbaugh denied that the $1 million figure was accurate on his September 7, 2010, radio show.

-Through a holding company, KARHL Holdings (KARHL meaning "Kathryn and Rush Hudson Limbaugh"), Limbaugh launched a line of bottled iced tea beverages called "Two if by Tea", a play on the line from Henry Wadsworth Longfellow's "Paul Revere's Ride", "one if by land, two if by sea".
-Limbaugh put production of the tea on hold.
-His website states, "Due to rising manufacturing and shipping costs, we did not feel it was right to pass this on to our customers."
-KARHL Holdings features a Rush Revere website where children can send notes to Liberty, the time-traveling, talking horse.
+Through a holding company, KARHL Holdings (KARHL meaning "Kathryn and Rush Hudson Limbaugh"), Limbaugh launched a line of bottled iced tea beverages in 2011.
+The brand name "Two if by Tea" was a play on the line from Henry Wadsworth Longfellow's "Paul Revere's Ride", "one if by land, two if by sea".
+Production of the tea was put on hold in 2018 with a statement that "Due to rising manufacturing and shipping costs, we did not feel it was right to pass this on to our customers.".